DETAILED ACTION

 With respect to the instant claims, under the Step 2A, Prong One evaluation, the claims are found to recite abstract ideas that fall into the grouping of mental processes (in particular procedures for observing, analyzing and organizing information) and mathematical concepts (in particular mathematical relationships and formulas) as well as a law of nature or a natural phenomenon are as follows:

-Independent claims 1 and 6: calculating a postbiotic-based health index of at least one culture in which the sample is treated with at least one intestinal environment-improving candidate material.
+Independent claim 6: … calculates a postbiotic-based health index of at least one culture obtained by treating the sample in vitro;

-Dependent claims 2-5 and 7-10 recite further steps that limit the judicial exceptions in independent claims 1 and 6 and, as such, also are directed to those abstract ideas.
-For example, claims 2-3 and 7-8 further limit the postbiotic-based health index to being based on a ratio of short chain fatty acids in the culture; claims 4 and 9 further limit the calculating the postbiotic-based health index to selecting the one with the greatest difference between a control in which the sample is not treated with any intestinal environment-improving candidate material; and claims 5 and 10 further limit the product for improving an intestinal environment in the culture to at least one of probiotics, prebiotics, food, health functional food and drug, which further limits the conditions of the culture used to calculate the postbiotic-based health index.
+Dependent claims 4-5 and 9-10 recite further steps that limit the judicial exceptions in independent claims 1 and 6 and, as such, also are directed to those abstract ideas.
+For example, claims 4 and 9 further limit the calculating the postbiotic-based health index to selecting the one with the greatest difference between a control in which the sample is not treated with any intestinal environment-improving candidate material; and claims 5 and 10 further limit the product for improving an intestinal environment in the culture to at least one of probiotics, prebiotics, food, health functional food and drug, which further limits the conditions of the culture used to calculate the postbiotic-based health index.

 The abstract ideas recited in the claims are evaluated under the Broadest Reasonable Interpretation (BRI) and determined to each cover performance either in the mind and/or by mathematical operation because the method only requires a user to manually calculate a postbiotic-based health index.
-Without further detail as to the methodology involved in “calculating”, under the BRI, one may simply, for example, use pen and paper to calculate such an index using the results of a sample cultured with at least one intestinal environment-improving candidate material.
-The step of “calculating” further requires mathematical techniques as the only supported embodiments, as calculating in the independent claims indicates a mathematical function, and the dependent claims limit the calculating to being a ratio, which describes a mathematical concept in words.
+Without further detail as to the methodology involved in “calculating” and “selecting”, under the BRI, one may simply, for example, use pen and paper to calculate such an index using the results of a sample cultured with at least one intestinal environment-improving candidate material and select a candidate material based on the calculated value.
+The step of “calculating” further requires mathematical techniques as the only supported embodiments, as calculating in the independent claims indicates a mathematical function of calculating a ratio, a difference, and angles on a coordinate plane in relation to the X-axis and Y-axis, which describe a mathematical concept in words.
 Further support for the mathematical techniques used in the claims is provided in the specification at [0055-0063], which describes equations for calculating the ratio of short chain fatty acids, and [0066-0069], which describes an equation for calculating the difference between treated and control cultures.

 The claims also recite determining a natural relationship between the microbes already present in the sample and their interaction with the at least one intestinal environment-improving candidate material.
 Therefore, the claims recite a law of nature or a natural phenomenon.